 5. The Campus as a Learning Laboratory

-As the workplace and industry continue to change to meet the demands of the new green economy we need to be preparing our students to take on the complex problems of the 21st century.
-The places we inhabit and where we spend our time teaching and learning offer ripe opportunities for innovative pedagogy.
+As the workplace and industry continue to change to meet the demands and challenges of the 21st century, we need to prepare our students to take on the world’s complex problems.
+The campus environment offers ripe opportunities for researching and learning about full-spectrum sustainability, which will equip students with the knowledge, skills, and expertise needed for this new paradigm.
 How is your institution handling curriculum and research integration for sustainability?
+What innovative pedagogy lies at the nexus of academics and operations?
+How is sustainability preparing students for success beyond campus?
 What pedagogical models do you have to share which can be utilized by others in the community?
 Submissions should include the process for implementation, parties involved, challenges, and lessons learned along with successes.

 Resources: A Guide for Community Colleges, Hands-On LEED